farvardin/picoloop-manual/picoloop_manual_psp.md

 You can define Loop start position with A + ↑.
 As soon as you define this, the song with start to play.
 And you can define Loop end position with A + ↓.
 Change the values of the list with B + ↑/↓

+Important:

+1. When you're in the order list, your changes are saved only when you exit it to the pattern editor with Select.
+If you close **Picoloop** before doing this, your changes won't be saved!
+1. When you're in the pattern editor, the data are written in a buffer, and you must save the current pattern in the track grid before playing your song from the order list (otherwise the changes in the pattern won't be saved).
+You can only save the pattern in the same row as the pattern number you've worked in.
+For example a pattern in the Track/1 can only be saved in the second row in the track grid (tracks are starting from 0, Track/0 is the first one, Track/1 is the second one)

-Each bank is for storing a different project.
+Each bank is for storing a different project (=song).

 There is no option for backing up a bank you're working on, so it can be a good idea to backup your whole bank/ folder from time to time.
 On Linux / Unix systems, you can use a script like this from the command line:

     zip -r bank_picoloop_`date +%Y-%m-%d_%H:%M`.zip bank

+To record your music, you can either (obviously) plug a recorder to the line-out of your computer or device, but you can also set this environment setting before starting picoloop:

+    export DUMP_AUDIO=1 && picoloop

 ### Exploring new horizons

 As we've seen earlier, we can change the pitch value (note) of a step, but also some parameters such as ENV (enveloppe), OSC (oscillator), VCO (a kind of mixer), LFO and FLTR (filter).
 If you press Start while in a parameter menu, you can also get more parameters related to the first one (for example in the ENV menu, you'll get first Attack/Release, and after pressing Start you'll get Decay/Sustain, one more press on Start and it's Trig/Amplification).
+Note: on some engines, ENV is replaced by A/R.

 But we can also change the whole engine, using the "MAC" menu in *menu2*.
 The different engines are (from up to down):